 As he recited, the baby on the floor continued to cry hysterically.

-“Kuryor!” the chief Priest continued.
-“Mmondum!..”
+“Kuryor!” the chief priest continued.
+“Mmondum—”

-His voice got faint with every step they took and soon, they could no longer hear him.
+His voice got faint with every step they took until they could no longer hear him.

-Sadly yet quietly, they continued to walk towards their home, never to speak of that day’s events to anyone.
+They walked in stunned silence through the forest that led to their home, never to speak of that day’s events to anyone.